berdakh/berdakh.github.io/_pages/about.md

 * **B. Abibullaev and A. Zollanvari**, “Learning Discriminative Spatiospectral Features of ERPs for Accurate Brain-Computer Interfaces,” *IEEE Journal of Biomedical and Health Informatics*, 2019.
 [Link](https://ieeexplore.ieee.org/document/8613780)

 ---

-This website is built using the [AcademicPages](https://github.com/academicpages/academicpages.github.io) Jekyll theme, designed for researchers and hosted freely via GitHub Pages.